Bayesian Semiparametric Multivariate Density Deconvolution: Additional Simulation Experiments

 \section{Additional Simulation Experiments}

 This section presents the results of additional simulation experiments for multivariate t and multivariate Laplace distributed measurement errors.
-For easy reference, we provide brief descriptions of the multivariate t and multivariate Laplace distributions below.
+Cases when $f_{\bX}$ is multivariate t or mixture of multivariate t are also considered.
+For easy reference, brief descriptions of these distributions are provided below.